AFishingAddiction/AFishingAddiction.github.io/_posts/2023-04-11-best-topwater-lures-for-bass-fishing.md

         #   - The hooks are sharp and of good quality, ensuring that fish are hooked effectively
         #   - The lure is easy to cast and performs well in a variety of conditions, including in weed beds and lily pads
         #   - It is durable and withstands multiple uses without losing its effectiveness
-        #   - Customers appreciate the price point and feel that the quality of the product is excellent for the cost
+        #   - Anglers appreciate the price point and feel that the quality of the product is excellent for the cost
         #   - The Booyah Pad Crasher Frog lure is a favorite among fishing enthusiasts and is considered one of the best frog lures on the market
       pros:
         - Great product for serious fishermen